Content (1030)

 The CUView digital signage service requires:

-You can edit Microsoft Office documents stored in Box either online using the Word, Excel, and PowerPoint Online apps, or on your computer desktop using the full version of Word, Excel, or PowerPoint.
-Groups can simultaneously edit and collaborate on Microsoft Office files…
+You can edit Microsoft 365 documents stored in Box either online using the Word, Excel, and PowerPoint Online apps, or on your computer desktop using the full version of Word, Excel, or PowerPoint.
+Groups can simultaneously edit and collaborate on Microsoft 365 files on the…

 We recommend that you use an EGA address as the sender when sending Cornell bulkmail.